 Mini-Unit 1: Understanding Unit Fractions

-The Understanding Unit Fractions Mini-Unit starts fraction instruction with an incredibly well-supported exploration of unit fractions.
+Mini-Unit 1 starts with an incredibly well-supported exploration of unit fractions.
 As mentioned in the introduction of this unit, unit fractions are the backbone of fractions.
 Having students learn them as integral to fraction understanding sets them up for success from the beginning.

 This mini-unit explores related fractional parts, like halves and fourths, together.
 Students will study area models of unit fractions using partitioned shapes and number line representation over the course of 6 lessons.
 Each lesson includes a digital lesson, hands-on interactive task cards and Math Mats, independent Practice Pages, and an Exit Ticket.
 The content covers fifths, tenths, and twelfths as well as standard-specified denominators in an effort to develop true understanding of related fraction pieces and their equivalents.

 Mini-Unit 2: Understanding Fractions